Local History Home

 A poor performance in 1908-09 saw Jarrow playing to humiliatingly low home gates, and on 27th February 1909 the club was wound up - this time for good.
 Their place in the Alliance was taken by Jarrow Caledonians, who finished fifth in season 1909-10, and also carried off the Ingham Cup.

-The club's name, however, was revived later.
+The name of Jarrow FC however would be revived later.
 In 1909-10 Jarrow Croft were once more Newcastle Amateur League champions.
 Displaying a greater degree of bravery than common sense they then joined the professional North Eastern League, whilst still retaining their amateur status.
 From the beginning they were out of their depth, their best performance being to finish 15th (out of 19) in 1911-12.
 The management of the North Eastern League encouraged their member clubs to drop names which sounded as if they were mere pub sides, and under this policy Seaham White Star, South Shields Adelaide and Sunderland Royal Rovers, had become, respectively, Seaham Harbour, South Shields and Sunderland Rovers.
 Jarrow Croft followed suit, beginning the 1912-13 season with the 'Croft' tag, but dropping it for their match against Wingate on 5th October 1912.

 The rest of Jarrow FC's history is a tale of constant struggle against adversity.
 Initially things looked promising.
 Jarrow Caledonians, always a more business-minded organisation, acquired Jarrow FC in the summer of 1913 and for the following two seasons the club played at the former Caledonians ground in Curlew Road, which was closer to the centre of the town.
 They did not, however, succeed in acquiring Jarrow's most valuable asset - winger George Keenlyside, who chose instead to join South Shields.
 North Eastern League football ceased at the end of 1914-15, and for a further two seasons Jarrow played in a league known as the 'North Eastern League - Tyneside Combination.'
 This was not a success - the standard of football was poor, there were constant organisational problems due to the majority of the players being engaged on munitions work, and attendances were dismal, other than for charity games.
 The league ceased operations at the end of the 1916-17 season, and on the 6th October 1917 an EGM of the Jarrow Caledonians Association Football Club Ltd (still the registered name of the club) saw the company formally wound-up.